-amount of estate tax applicable to it.
+If any federal estate tax was paid on the lump-sum distribution, you must decrease the capital gain amount by the amount of estate tax applicable to it.
 To figure this amount, you must complete line C of the Death Benefit Worksheet on page 3, even if you do not take the death benefit exclusion.
-Multiply the total Federal estate tax paid on the lump-sum distribution by the decimal on line C of the Death Benefit Worksheet.
-The result is the portion of the Federal estate tax applicable to the capital gain amount.
+Multiply the total federal estate tax paid on the lump-sum distribution by the decimal on line C of the Death Benefit Worksheet.
+The result is the portion of the federal estate tax applicable to the capital gain amount.
 Then, use that result to reduce the amount in Form 1099-R, box 3, if you do not take the death benefit exclusion, or reduce line F of the Death Benefit Worksheet if you do.
 Enter the remaining capital gain on line 6.
-If you elected to include NUA in taxable income, subtract the portion of Federal estate tax applicable to the capital gain amount from the amount on line G of the NUA Worksheet.
+If you elected to include NUA in taxable income, subtract the portion of federal estate tax applicable to the capital gain amount from the amount on line G of the NUA Worksheet.
 Enter the result on line 6.
-Enter the remainder of the Federal estate tax on line 18.
+Enter the remainder of the federal estate tax on line 18.

-Note: If you take the death benefit exclusion and Federal estate tax was paid on the capital gain amount, the capital gain amount must be reduced by both the procedures discussed above to figure the correct entry for line 6.
+If you take the death benefit exclusion and federal estate tax was paid on the capital gain CAUTION amount, the capital gain amount must be reduced by both the procedures discussed above to figure the correct entry for line 6.